 The Mag Card has great potential and I'd just like to have one built into my debit card.
 I'm hoping someone runs with this idea and makes the world a better place (leave the lawyers out of the loop).

 The Mag Card was hatched in the early hours of the morning involving the perfect combination of alcohol, an attractive waitresses and a bar tab the size of a federal invoice.
-If you decide to manufacture and end up making millions, throw a little this way and I see that the ladies get their share.
+If you decide to manufacture and end up making millions, throw a little this way.

 Veteran's Day falls on November 11 for a good reason many do not know.
 November 11th is the anniversary of the signing of the Armistice, which ended the World War I hostilities between the Allied nations and Germany in 1918.